Rachel Carson National Wildlife Refuge

 The Rachel Carson National Wildlife Refuge is a 9125 acre National Wildlife Refuge made up of several parcels of land along 50 mi of Maine's southern coast.
 Created in 1966, it is named for environmentalist and author Rachel Carson, whose book Silent Spring raised public awareness of the effects of DDT on migratory songbirds, and of other environmental issues.

 The refuge's parcels include protected areas between Kittery and Cape Elizabeth, including land in Wells, Kennebunk, Kennebunkport, Biddeford, Saco, and Scarborough.

 The refuge protects 1167 acre of estuary salt marsh and uplands that drain into the Webhannet River, or about one-ninth of the river's watershed.

 The refuge's headquarters are on Route 9 in Wells.

 The refuge protects various kinds of habitat, including barrier beach, dune, tidal estuary, salt marsh, and rocky coastline.
 The piping plover, an endangered species, nests on refuge land.

+A mile-long trail within the refuge was designated as a National Recreation Trail.

 Wildlife and habitat

 The Rachel Carson National Wildlife Refuge was established to preserve ten important estuaries that are key points along migration routes of waterfowl and other migratory birds.
 During harsh winters, the refuge's marshes provide vital food and cover for waterfowl and other migrating birds at a time when inland waters are frozen.
 The refuge also supports piping plover, least terns, peregrine falcons, bald eagles, and other state and federally protected species.
 Nesting success of plover and terns has benefitted from the increased habitat protection.
 In addition to anadromous fish, many commercially and recreationally important fin and shellfish rely on these coastal wetlands as critical nursery areas.

 Refuge lands total over 9125 acre in eleven geographic units from Kittery to Cape Elizabeth, Maine.
 In 1989, the refuge boundary expanded to include salt marsh, freshwater wetlands, and "critical edge" uplands around each of the nine divisions.
 In addition, the Biddeford Pool Division, the tenth division of the refuge, was created.
 This division serves as a key staging area in southern Maine for a large number and diversity of shorebirds.
 In 2007 the final Comprehensive Conservation Plan was signed, adding the eleventh division, York River Division.
 When land acquisitions are complete, the refuge will be about 14600 acre in size.

 In 1984, a National Estuarine Research Reserve was established in Wells, Maine.
 The reserve land is made up of portions of the Upper and Lower Wells divisions of the refuge.
 Together, the reserve and refuge function to further the knowledge and understanding of estuaries throughout the community.
 The goal is to promote an increased stewardship and, ultimately, a greater protection of the estuaries.